 Minnesota's Next Generation Energy Act of 2007.
-In April 2014, the U.S. District Court for the District of Minnesota ruled that part of Minnesota's Next Generation Energy Act of 2007 violated the Commerce Clause of the U.S. Constitution.
-The portions of the law which were ruled unconstitutional prohibited the importation of power from a new CO2-producing facility outside of Minnesota and prohibited the entry into new long-term power purchase agreements that would increase CO2 emissions in Minnesota.
+In April 2014, the U.S. District Court for the District of Minnesota ruled that part of Minnesota's Next Generation Energy Act of 2007 (NEGA) violated the Commerce Clause of the U.S. Constitution.
+The portions of the law which were ruled unconstitutional prohibited the importation of power from a new CO2-producing facility outside of Minnesota and prohibited the entry into new long-term PPAs that would increase CO2 emissions in Minnesota.
 The State of Minnesota appealed the decision to the U.S. Court of Appeals for the Eighth Circuit in May 2014.
+On June 15, 2016, the U.S. Court of Appeals for the Eighth Circuit upheld the federal district court's decision that part of the NEGA violated the Commerce Clause of the U.S. Constitution.